 This month work is being carried on the western perimeter of the park.

 Bushy Park Bird News

-There is another songster that can be heard and isn't dependant on fine sunny days, the Storm Cock (or to give it its common name, the Mistle Thrush).
+There is another songster that can be heard and isn't dependant on fine sunny days, that is the Storm Cock or to give it its common name the Mistle Thrush.
 Males can be heard singing on the most atrocious of days.

-For more bird news check out the Regent's Park Birds Blog which also covers Bushy Park.
+For more bird news check out www.regentsparkbirds.blogspot.com which also covers Bushy Park.

 By Tony Duckett

 You may have noticed the primroses flowering on the banks near Fisher's Field.

 It was not until after World War II and the appointment of Mr Fisher as Superintendent of Hampton Court and Bushy Park that the Woodland Gardens were completed with the addition of Fisher's Field, previously a livestock paddock.
 It is Mr Fisher who is credited with laying out much of the area as a woodland garden in the true horticultural sense.
 His name is commemorated in the naming of some of the areas after him and members of his family.

 New Skylark Signs

 New Skylark signs will be put out in Bushy Park by the end of February.
 This species had a good breeding season in 2014.
 We hope with the aid of these signs, numbers will continue to increase.